A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: The disintegration in action

-\end{corollary} This result shows two key features that allow considering it as an adapted baseline for a {\it fair} comparison between disintegrated and classical PAC-Bayes bounds, thus between deterministic and stochastic NNs.
+This result shows two key features that allow considering it as an adapted baseline for a {\it fair} comparison between disintegrated and classical PAC-Bayesian bounds, thus between deterministic and stochastic NNs.
 On the one hand, it involves the same terms as Corollary~\ref{corollary:nn}.
-On the other hand, it is close to the bound of~\citet[Sec.~6.2]{OrtizRivasplataTaylorSzepesvari2020}, since {\it (i)} we adapt the KL-divergence to our setting (\ie, $\KL(\Q\|\P){=}\tfrac{1}{2\sigma^2}\|\wbf{-}\vbf_t\|_2^2$), {\it (ii)} the bound holds for $T$ priors thanks to a union bound argument.
+On the other hand, it is close to the bound of~\citet[Sec.~6.2]{PerezOrtizRivasplataShaweTaylorSzepesvari2020}, since {\it (i)} we adapt the KL divergence to our setting (\ie, $\KL(\Q\|\P){=}\tfrac{1}{2\sigma^2}\|\wbf{-}\vbf_t\|_2^2$), {\it (ii)} the bound holds for $T$ priors thanks to a union-bound argument.